 The Current Corporate Coup

 The loss of democracy is an inevitable result of the ascension of unelected political power.
 Over the past 40 years in the US. we have witnessed the return of this cyclical phenomenon of our capitalist economic system--the gradual rise of corporate control of government--which has occurred every 70-80 years since the founding of the nation.
 Paralleling the increase of corporate power, and directly related to it, is the widening of the income/wealth inequality gap between the 1% and the balance of the population.
 Economists tracking that gap found that it peaked in 1928, the year before the Crash of 1929, the Great Depression.
-It peaked again in 2007, the year before the onset of the recession we have not fully recovered from.
-An amazing concordance.
+It peaked again in 2007, the year before the onset of the recession we have not fully recovered from --- an amazing concordance.
 Of course, for people of wealth, those crises were special opportunities to become even richer.
-Failing business were bought by the vultures for fire sale prices; and homes in foreclosure were scooped up for pennies on the dollar.
+Failing businesses were bought by the vultures for fire-sale prices; and homes in foreclosure were scooped up for pennies on the dollar.

 It is commonly believed that Congress does the bidding, not of those who elected them and pay their salaries, but of those who donate to their campaigns--corporations and the wealthy.
 In 2014 two Princeton researchers published a study proving the accuracy of that folk wisdom.
 They found that what ordinary people wanted and what the government actually did had essentially no relationship.
 On the other hand, the preferences of the economic elites had quite a significant impact on actual policies.